tatools/sunshine/docs/index.rst

 .. _JUnit4: https://junit.org/junit4/

 Sunshine allows you to manage suits of your automated tests directly from Java code.
 It can work on top of TestNg_ or JUnit4_.

-Please check out :ref:`Getting started` page to see how it works.
+Please read the :ref:`Concept` to understand how it works before moving to :ref:`Getting started`.

 ..  toctree::
     :maxdepth: 2
     :caption: Users documentation:

-    Getting started <md/getting-started>
-    Artifacts <md/artifacts>
+    md/concept.md
+    md/getting-started
+    md/artifacts

 ..  toctree::
     :maxdepth: 2